 |Low||30–60||Cranium (all), head and neck, thorax region, pelvis|

 The body of literature describing treatments for RINV is much smaller than that for CINV.
-Most of the studies done were for patients with moderate- to high-risk features for RINV.
+Most of the studies were for patients with moderate- to high-risk features for RINV.

-Antiemetic therapy: prevention and treatment of N&V
+Antiemetic therapy: Prevention and Treatment of N&V

 Several studies show the superiority of serotonin antagonists for the prophylaxis of RINV.[12,13,14,15,16,17] Ondansetron and dolasetron showed superiority over placebo or metoclopramide.
 Dosing of the serotonin antagonists have been single-dose pretreatment or for consecutive days (up to 5–7 days total).
 Most studies have been conducted in patients at moderate to high risk of RINV.

 Corticosteroids are an attractive therapeutic antiemetic option because of their widespread availability and low cost.
 For short-term use, the side effects are few and do not outweigh the benefit of these agents.
 One randomized trial showed that dexamethasone was significantly more effective than placebo in patients receiving RT to the upper abdomen.
-Combining corticosteroids with a 5-HT3 receptor antagonist was assessed in a well-designed randomized trial in which a 5-day course of dexamethasone plus ondansetron was compared with ondansetron plus placebo in 211 patients who received RT to the upper abdomen.
+Combining corticosteroids with a 5-HT3 receptor antagonist was assessed in a well-designed randomized trial, in which a 5-day course of dexamethasone plus ondansetron was compared with ondansetron plus placebo in 211 patients who received RT to the upper abdomen.
 During the first 5 days, there was a statistically nonsignificant trend toward complete control of nausea (50% vs. 38% with placebo) and vomiting (78% vs. 71%), which was the primary objective of the trial.
 The effects of dexamethasone extended beyond the initial 5-day period, and significantly more patients had complete control of emesis over the entire course of RT (23% vs. 12% with placebo), a secondary objective of the trial.
-The trial demonstrates that the addition of dexamethasone has a modest effect on RINV and is potentially a useful addition to a 5-HT3 receptor antagonist in this setting.
+The addition of dexamethasone has a modest effect on RINV and is potentially a useful addition to a 5-HT3 receptor antagonist in this setting.

 Neurokinin-1 (NK-1) receptor antagonists

-Fosaprepitant has also been compared with olanzapine for the prevention of N&V in patients with head and neck or esophageal cancer who received radiation therapy concurrently with highly emetogenic chemotherapy.
-For those who received olanzapine, palonosetron, and dexamethasone (OPD), dosing was as follows: dexamethasone 20 mg and palonosetron 0.25 mg intravenously (IV) on day 1 of chemotherapy; and olanzapine 10 mg on days 1 to 4 of chemotherapy.
+Fosaprepitant has also been compared with olanzapine for the prevention of N&V in patients with head and neck or esophageal cancer who received RT concurrently with highly emetogenic chemotherapy.
+For those who received olanzapine, palonosetron, and dexamethasone (OPD), dosing was as follows: dexamethasone 20 mg and palonosetron 0.25 mg intravenously (IV) on day 1 of chemotherapy, and olanzapine 10 mg on days 1 to 4 of chemotherapy.
 For those who received fosaprepitant, palonosetron, and dexamethasone (FPD), dosing was as follows: dexamethasone 12 mg, palonosetron 0.25 mg IV, and fosaprepitant 150 mg IV on day 1 of chemotherapy, followed by dexamethasone 4 mg bid on days 2 to 3 of chemotherapy.
 Complete response was similar between the two groups, with a rate of 76% overall in the OPD arm and 74% overall in the FPD arm.
 This suggests that NK-1 receptor antagonists may play a role in patients receiving highly emetogenic chemotherapy.

-Older, less-specific antiemetic drugs such as prochlorperazine, metoclopramide, and cannabinoids have shown limited efficacy in the prevention or treatment of RINV, although they may have a role in treating patients with milder symptoms and as rescue agents.
+Older, less-specific antiemetic drugs, such as prochlorperazine, metoclopramide, and cannabinoids, have shown limited efficacy in the prevention or treatment of RINV, although they may have a role in treating patients with milder symptoms and as rescue agents.

 Duration of Prophylaxis